Demonstrate fit and shape in product photos without models or visible mannequins

 Create a Ghost Mannequin specification

 First, create a specification that has Ghost Mannequin enabled.
-If it’s your first time creating a spec, use the “Onboarding” option.
+If it’s your first time creating a spec, use the “Guided Specification Setup” option.

 If you choose “Apparel” and “On Mannequins / Hangers,” after you make selections regarding image dimensions, background color, and surface and shape retouching, you’ll have the opportunity to add the “Ghost Mannequin Effect.”